Market Development & Product Application Expertise

-To choose the right sweeteners, the functional characteristics of the finisheds product must be understood.
-For example, while bakery producers might look for the nice soft or crisp texture, browning, fermentability and long shelf-life, the beverage manufacturer may look out for mouthfeel, sweetness, viscosity and flavor enhancement.
-All these combine with an efficient and competitive process in the factory.
+To choose the right sweeteners, the functional characteristics of the finished product must be understood.
+For example, while bakery producers might look for the nice soft or crisp texture, browning, fermentability, long shelf-life, the beverage manufacturer may look out for mouthfeel, sweetness, viscosity, and flavor enhancement.
+All these combines with an efficient and competitive process in the factory.
 A brief description on some of these functionalities are listed:

 Sweetness is one of our five basic tastes and a complex property, as the perception is not easily measurable and therefore very subjective.
 Sucrose is usually the reference for perceived sweetness, and other substances are rated relative to this.
 Fructose is regarded as the sweetest of all simple sugars; whereas glucose-fructose syrup and sucrose are perceived as relatively equally sweet given that glucose-fructose syrup can replace sucrose 1:1 on a dry basis.
 Considerations on perceived sweetness are relevant for most food recipes.

-The percentage of reducing sugars are calculated as Dextrose Equivalent (DE) based on dry solids.
+The percentage of reducing sugars is calculated as Dextrose Equivalent (DE) based on dry solids.
 The most common reducing sugars are glucose, fructose, maltose and lactose.
 Generally, Fructose enhances color more than dextrose which in turn has a higher color enhancement attribute than maltose.
-Sucrose is not a reducing sugar, however the inversion of sucrose (to fructose and glucose) creates reducing sugars and thus the Maillard browning reaction.
-By controlling the sugar profile, it is possible to predict the reactions.
+Sucrose is not a reducing sugar, however, the inversion of sucrose (to fructose and glucose) creates reducing sugars and predict the reactions

 Viscosity is an important property and can influence taste, flavor and mouthfeel.
 It could also define product cohesiveness due to its binding characteristic.
 The higher the DE of a syrup, the lower the amount of higher sugars it has and hence the lower its viscosity.
 Product viscosity during processing and as a finished product is a vital factor in food processing.